icdocsoc/ichack/documentation/Directory Structure/server/Server.md

 authors:
   - Nishant
 ---
-The server's entry point is `src/index.ts`.
+The server is a [[Hono]] application that is artificially connected to the Nuxt application (see `nuxt.config.ts`).
+Its entrypoint is `index.ts`.
 The server is a (in gradle project terms) a multi-modular build.
 See [[Modules]] to learn how they are the foundational building blocks of the server.

+> [!note]
+> Do not get confused by the middlewares inside `server/src` and the subdomain middleware in `server/middleware`.
+The subdomain middleware is part of the Nitro family while everything inside `src` is the Hono family.
+The routes inside `src` are only invoked when the path starts with a `/api`.

 ## Requests & Responses